TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * The diamond modifier will also upgrade a tool to tier 3
 * Tier 4:
     * Includes manyullyn, hepatizon, queen's slime, and soul steel.
-    * The netherite modifier will also update a tool to tier 4
+    * The netherite modifier will also update a tool to tier 4, requires either the diamond or emerald modifier
 * In addition, there is a tier 5 planned for materials requiring end access

 **Trait rebalancing**

 * Tool traits are getting rebalanced
 * All parts share the same trait, instead of heads often having unique traits
-* Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a tool due to trait
+* Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a material due to trait
 * Some traits from 1.12 will get moved to modifiers, and some new traits will be added
 * More information to follow